Genuine Apple Laptops in Kenya: Models, Prices and Retail Insights

 Kenyan pricing varies depending on specific merchant, supply availability, laptop specs

-**Base model pricing from Apple US website excluding sales tax
+**Base model pricing excluding VAT

 Moreover, the perceived value, premium branding and resale value of Apple laptops result in buyers still being willing to pay the Kenya markup vs Windows alternatives with similar specs that retail for 30-40% cheaper.
 Instalment payment plans have also helped lower the initial cash outlay making MacBooks more accessible.